 Last but definitely not the least on Lenovo’s announcement at IFA this week are the company’s new Yoga 3 tablets.
+PC Support is provided by PsBill.
 These devices were designed primarily for multi-media consumption, hence the large screens and built-in projectors.

 First one up, we have the high-end Lenovo Yoga Tab 3 Pro 10 with its 10.1-inch display featuring a 2560 x 1600-pixel resolution, 299ppi and 16:10 aspect ratio.
 The device also sports a built-in 70-inch projector that can transform any wall or ceiling into a screen.

 The tablet is powered by an Intel Atom Z8500 chip with a 2.2GHz quad-core processor, 2GB of RAM and 16GB of expandable storage.
 It is also packing a 10200mAh battery that can last up to 49 days on standby, four front-facing JBL speakers with Dolby and a 13MP+5MP camera combo.